ehsansh/typescript-guide/README.md

-# Project Name
+# Typescript: The Complete Developer's Guide

 Welcome to my project!
 In this repository, I've documented my progress in completing Stephen Grider's comprehensive developer guide course on TypeScript.
 Throughout the course, I actively coded along with all sections, gaining valuable insights and skills.

-## Typescript: The Complete Developer's Guide
+## What I learned

 This course covered a wide range of topics, enabling me to grasp various concepts and techniques: